 3. Start Investing in Stocks

-If you are looking for the most profitable place to invest your money as a beginner, buying stocks in individual companies is the best option you have available.
+If you are looking for one of the most profitable places to invest your money as a beginner, buying stocks in individual companies has proven to be one of the best options you have available.

-Investing in individual companies is less risky than investing in things such as options and Cryptocurrency while at the same time offering much higher returns than investments such as bank products, bonds, and annuities.
+Investing in individual companies is less risky than investing in things such as options and Cryptocurrency while at the same time has the ability to offer much higher returns than investments such as bank products, bonds, and annuities.

-With the right investing strategy, buying individual companies in the stock market can enable you to achieve returns of more than 15% per year.
+With the right investing strategy, buying individual companies in the stock market has the potential to enable you to achieve returns of more than 15% per year.

 This is the investing strategy that I teach.
-The same strategy that the best investors in the world, (like Warren Buffett) has used to crush the market for 60 years.
+The same strategy that the best investors in the world, (like Warren Buffett) have used to crush the market for 60 years.